Five Days in El Nido: A Journal from the Most Beautiful Mess in the Philippines

 Day 3: Nacpan Beach — The Antidote

-After the tour boat crowd, I needed empty space.
-Rented a motorbike (500 PHP / $8.80 per day) and rode 30 minutes north to Nacpan Beach.
+After the tour-boat crowds, you'll want empty space.
+Rent a motorbike (500 PHP / $8.80 per day) and ride 30 minutes north to Nacpan Beach.

 Nacpan is 4km of golden sand.
-Not white — golden, like the color of late afternoon light.
-The sand squeaks under your feet.
+Not white — golden, the color of late afternoon light.
+The sand squeaks underfoot.
 The water is warm, shallow, and calm.
-On a Tuesday morning in March, I counted maybe 20 people on the entire beach.
+On a Tuesday morning in March, you might count maybe 20 people on the entire beach.

-There are a few beach bars — Nacpan Beach Glamping has bean bags and cold San Miguel for 70 PHP ($1.23).
-I spent five hours there.
+A few beach bars dot the shore — Nacpan Beach Glamping has bean bags and cold San Miguel for 70 PHP ($1.23).
+Stay five hours.
 Read a book.
-Swam.
-Ate a grilled fish from a beach vendor (150 PHP / $2.64).
-Napped in a hammock.
+Swim.
+Eat a grilled fish from a beach vendor (150 PHP / $2.64).
+Nap in a hammock.

 No temples.
 No cultural experiences.
 No personal growth narratives.
 Just a very good beach and a very cold beer.